Project commenced July 2021

 Histories of Australian design and histories of Australian manufacturing are usually considered separately.
 This separation does not reflect the collaborative activity that occurred between the Australian design and Australian manufacturing sectors in the second half of the twentieth century.
 During this period, designers had a distinct and evolving relationship with the manufacturing sector, which manifested in product development, production and educational contexts, particularly vocational educational contexts such as TAFEs and technical institutes.

-The project turns attention to the specific relationship between Australian designers and manufacturing tradespeople, covering the period 1945-2007 (post World War II to the 2007-08 Global Financial Crisis).
+The project turns attention to the specific relationship between Australian designers and the manufacturing sector, covering the period 1945-2007 (post World War II to the 2007-08 Global Financial Crisis).
 Although this is the stated time span, I remain keenly interested in more recent developments, and so some attention will also be given to contemporary manufacturing issues.

 How did Australian designers’ work gradually transform with deindustrialisation, globalisation and technological change?
-And what happened to the local manufacturing tradespeople who previously had close ties to a local design sector?
+And what happened to the skilled manufacturing workers and business owners who previously had close ties to a local design sector?